SundbergBelen/MAGPIE-docs/docs/source/Preparing_samples.rst

 Tutorial
 ---------
+**0. Unzip the dataset**

+In this tutorial, we will process the the PDBs from the small_molecule_example dataset for use in MAGPIE.
+Unzip the provided dataset ("large_COA.zip").

 **1. Run** ``MAGPIE_input_prep.py``

  This helper script takes an input PDB file or directory of PDB files, an output directory, and identifying information about the protein binders and the target ligands.
 It outputs reformatted, renumbered PDB files in which the protein binder is on one chain and the target ligand is on another chain.
 The output files are found in the user-specified output directory with the suffix “_cleaned.pdb”.